mpflynnx/c-programming/docs/unions.md

 - Size determined by the largest type.

 ### Defining a union
-The declaration is identical to that of a struct, except the keyword union is used.
+The declaration is identical to that of a `struct`, except the keyword `union` is used.

 ```c
 union union_tag { // union_tag optional